allen-zqh/new_blog/content/en/post/note-global/index.md

 ## introduction

 I have put this book into Kindle and planed reading a small chapter everday.
-Because I have no such study experience and basement of bussiness research, so it is useful for earning some professional **words** and **conceptions**.
-I will make notes after reading a whole chapter.
+Because I have no such study experience and basement of bussiness research, so it is useful for earning some professional **words**, **conceptions**, as well as **case study**.
+I will make notes after reading each whole chapter.

 ## note

 Chapter 1: [Introduction: Needs for New Global Strategies](/files/note/global/1.pdf)

-Chapter 2:
+# Chapter 2: